Gabri40/ComputationalIntelligence/log.md

    Random Agent  -> 154 won! # for reference
    ```

-We can see that the best agent found as comparable performance to the expert agent (circa 50% win rate) and is much better than a random agent while not always choosing the optimal move.
+We can see that the best agent found has comparable performance to the expert agent (circa 50% win rate) and is much better than a random agent while not always choosing the optimal move.

 ## LAB9 - Genetic One Sum

 The task involves Write a local-search algorithm (eg. an EA) able to solve the Problem instances 1, 2, 5, and 10 on a 1000-loci genomes, using a minimum number of fitness calls.
 Seems simple but the fitness function is tricky in that it penalizes following not optimal strategies.

-After playing with code for a while using various strategies i noticed that the solutions using the fitness function were saturating to a sort of pattern with length equal to problem istance.
+After playing with code for a while using various strategies I noticed that the solutions using the fitness function were saturating to a sort of pattern with length equal to problem istance.
 For example with problem istance 5 the solutions was plateuing to something like `100001000010000...` while with istance 2 to `1010101010...`.

 This gave me the idea to allow the algorithm to split the genome in parts with a size that is dependant on the problem istance.
 This way the algorithm can find the optimal solution for each part and then combine them to get the final solution.